hyPiRion/smallex/README.md

      the directory or any parent directory does not exist, will generate those.
      The output directory must be specified.

- --inputfile, -i file
+ --in, -i file
-     Specifies the file to read the lexer from.
+     Specifies the file to read the lexer definition from.

  --list-languages
      Lists all languages (not necessarily programming languages) supported by